letoribo/rationalK/README.md

 ```
 Use forward slash and do not add the trailing slash

+## File upload

+To use the fileupload fonction you need to give access to a specific folder
+`sudo chown -R meteoruser:meteoruser /opt/rationalK/csf/files/`

 ## Login

 When login for the first time, the username is ```admin0@rationalk.ch``` and the password is ```admin0```